Congratulations to the 2016-2017 Scholarship Winners

 Paul S. Honda Scholarship

-Paul S. Honda, a distinguished member of PAAC’s Senior Advisory Council, established an endowment for this scholarship fund to promote Asian Studies and International Studies in higher education.
-Four $1,000 scholarships are given to graduating seniors involved in PAAC.
+The late Paul S. Honda, a distinguished member of PAAC’s Senior Advisory Council, established an endowment for this scholarship fund to promote Asian Studies and International Studies in higher education.
+Every academic year, four $1,000 scholarships are given in his name to graduating seniors involved in PAAC.

 Eddie Tangen Award

 The legacy of Eddie Tangen, a pioneer in the development of Hawaii’s labor movement and past member of PAAC’s Board of Governors, is honored with a $300 award given yearly in his name to one PAAC student in grades 9-11.

 Erin Terada is a junior at Kalani High School and currently serves as her school’s PAAC club President.
 She has participated in PAAC’s the Global Leadership Program, conferences, and Academic WorldQuest Competitions.

 Erin wrote in her essay, “When I was part of PAAC’s Global Leadership Program in 2015 to 2016, I took the opportunity to write a letter to Congresswoman Gabbard to invite her to PAAC’s annual dinner…I believe that when children grow, they need a role model to look up to; someone who is successful and is making their mark in the world to encourage them to have aspirations and work towards their goals to improve our state and nation.”